dakofler/Compyute/README.md

 ### Experimenting

-All layers can also be used individually without a model and their parameters can be inspected.
+All modules can also be used individually without a model and their parameters can be inspected.
 As an example, here is a forward and backward pass for a convolutional layer:
 ```python
 import walnut